The Low Income Weatherization Assistance Program (WAP) provides eligible households with full-scale home energy efficiency services.

 Homes also receive a thorough evaluation of the heating system as well as health and safety testing of all combustion appliances.
 Local licensed and insured private-sector weatherization contractors complete the work at no cost to the residents.
 The local agency inspects all completed work to be certain that the authorized work was completed in a satisfactory manner.

-An average grant of $5,500 in weatherization funds is awarded for each home for installed energy efficiency measures.
+An average of $4,500 in allowable energy efficiency measures is available for eligible households.
 Households may also be eligible for a variety of utility funded energy efficiency programs that vary by utility service area.

 Households must be eligible for the LIHEAP (Fuel Assistance) program or have a member receiving TAFDC or SSI.
 Priority of service is given to those households with elderly, disabled, children (6 and under), LIHEAP high-energy costs, and Native Americans.
 Applicants may contact their local weatherization agency to express interest in the program.